svinniks/pl-log/README.md

 Users can set __theshold log level__ on the __system__, __session__ and __handler__ level to control how many messages are getting handled (persisted).
 For example, if your code contains a lot of ```DEBUG``` level messages, you would not want to always store them all in the log table to save disk space and to increase performance.
 In that case ```INFO``` can be set as the threshold value for the whole system so that only messages with level 200 or more would get "noticed" and handled.
 However, if the system starts to behave incorrectly, operators can instantly swith the threshold to ```ALL = 0``` and start observing the log table while trying to reproduce the invalid behavior.

-Threshold log level for each message handler gets resolved as ```COALESCE(handler_log_level, session_log_level, system_log_level)``` which means that the session level overrides the system one and the handler level overrides both session and system level thresholds.
+Threshold log level for each message handler gets calculated as ```COALESCE(handler_log_level, session_log_level, system_log_level)``` which means that the session level overrides the system one and the handler level overrides both the session and the system level thresholds.
 If all three threshold levels are ```NULL```, then messages __won't be handled__ at all.

 ## Message handlers

 By default, PL-LOG only provides the API to issue log messages of different levels.
 These messages, however, are not stored or displayed anywhere.
 To persist or show messages, PL-LOG must be configured to include one or more __message handlers__.
 Handlers may store messages in a table, file system, alert log or a trace file, output them to ```DBMS_OUTPUT``` or send via e-mail.
-It is possible to develop custom message handlers and plug them into PL-LOG without recompiling the framework's source code.
+It is possible to develop custom message handlers and plug them into PL-LOG without recompiling framework's source code.

-Message handler API is implemented via an abstract object type ```T_LOG_MESSAGE_HANDLER```:
+Message handler API is implemented via the abstract object type ```T_LOG_MESSAGE_HANDLER```:

 ```
 CREATE OR REPLACE TYPE t_log_message_handler IS OBJECT (